Kaakan

-The movie can be watched on YouTube for free.
+While the film was not a huge success, it became a cult favourite and is considered one of the finest romances in Marathi cinema.

 Plot

 The movie starts with some boys talking about an old and shabby man named 'Kesu' who lives near a deserted fort.
 A brave and naughty boy named 'Gopi' goes to the old man's hut to tease the old man but sees the sad emotions in his eyes and returns home.
 One day when Gopi is trying to catch a fish near the river, he slips and falls in the river.After some time he wakes up unconsciously lying on the river bank.He remembers he was saved by Kishu.
 Thereafter Gopi and Kesu become friends, after which Gopi tries to know about Kesu from the villagers.

 Kesu was in love with Sudha and they both wanted to marry each other, but due to the poor economic conditions of Kesu, Sudha's parents were against their love.
 One day when they both were sitting on a boat, Sudha falls in the lake.
 Kesu saves her but in the attempt, her gold bangle falls in the lake.
 Sudha's mother scolds her for the lost bangle which she informs Kesu and he promises to return it to her.
 Kesu sells all his land and goes to the city to buy a bangle for her.
 Meanwhile, Sudha'parents marry her off to a rich man against her will.
 Kesu heartbroken finds a married Sudha in the city but Sudha refuses to see him.
 Heartbroken Kesu never comes out of this shock and roams his village like a beggar.

 Gopi feels bad for Kesu hearing the story.Kesu's health worsens and Gopi promises to search for Sudha so Kesu could fulfill his last wish to see and gift her the bangle.
 Gopi goes to the city and finds Sudha but she refuses to return to the village but never the less comes to the village with her husband.
 Sudha meets Kesu and tells him to put the bangle in her hand.
 Kesu takes his last breath in the arms of his loving Sudha.